Enter Hex Here

 The system of binary numbers is a widely used number system.
 Its major function is the use of computers.

-Only binary language can be understood by computers.
-Thus, all the other number systems provided by the user will be stored in binary format on computers.
+Computers can understand only binary language.
+Thus, it will store all the other number systems provided by the user in binary format on computers.

-The conversion of hexadecimal to binary is something that is very important.
+The conversion of hexadecimal to binary is significant.

 System of Hexadecimal Numbers:

 Throughout mathematics and computer technology, hexadecimal (including base 16 or hex) is a positional numeral system with both a radix and a base of 16.
 It uses sixteen different symbols, almost always 0–9 symbols representing zero to nine, and A, B, C, D, E, F (or a, b, c, d, e, f) representing ten to fifteen.

 In math and wireless communications, a binary number is demonstrated in a binary representation or a base-2 numeral system that reflects integer data using two distinct symbols: usually 0 (zero) and 1 (one).
 Base-2 is a positional reference with a radix of 2.
 Due to its simple execution in digital electronic wiring using logic gates, the binary system has been used structurally more than all modern computers and electronic devices.

 Base 16 Numbering System, Hexadecimal

 Hexadecimal or “hex” would be a numbering process that enables 16 different numerals.
 We even said the decimal was using ten numbers from 0 to 9.
 Hex adds six more, the capital letters A, B, C, D, E, and F.